This feature requires having the Admin quality dashboard access privilege.

 - On the left, click Meetings view .

 - From the list, click a meeting to view detailed meeting information including a timeline of events.

 Meeting Information View

 Information about the meeting.
 This includes the meeting code, date, status, start and end times, duration, and organizer’s email.
 If the meeting was recorded, the recording status also appears in this section.

 If given or used, the average rating feedback from participants and information about live streaming appears in this section as well.
 Live stream views are counted anytime someone joins the meeting to watch.
-A single user can have multiple views.
+For example, a single user who joins and leaves multiple times has multiple views.

 Meeting Participants View